United Kingdom company law: Capital regulations

 Because limited liability generally prevents shareholders, directors or employees from being sued, the Companies Acts have sought to regulate the company's use of its capital in at least four ways.
 "Capital" refers to the economic value of a company's assets, such as money, buildings, or equipment.
 First, and most controversially, the Companies Act 2006 section 761, following the EU's Second Company Law Directive, requires that when a public company begins to trade, it has a minimum of £50,000 promised to be paid up by the shareholders.
 After that, the capital can be spent.
 This is a largely irrelevant sum for almost any public company, and although the first Companies Acts required it, since 1862 there has been no similar provision for a private company.

 Nevertheless, a number of EU member states kept minimum capital rules for their private companies, until recently.
 In 1999, in Centros Ltd v Erhvervs- og Selskabsstyrelsen the European Court of Justice held that a Danish minimum capital rule for private companies was a disproportionate infringement of the right of establishment for businesses in the EU.
-A UK private limited company was refused registration by the Danish authorities, but it was held that the refusal was unlawful because the minimum capital rules did not proportionately achieve the aim of protecting creditors.
+A British private limited company was refused registration by the Danish authorities, but it was held that the refusal was unlawful because the minimum capital rules did not proportionately achieve the aim of protecting creditors.
 Less restrictive means could achieve the same goal, such as allowing creditors to contract for guarantees.
-This led a large number of businesses in countries with minimum capital rules, like France and Germany, to begin incorporating as a UK "Ltd".
+This led a large number of businesses in countries with minimum capital rules, like France and Germany, to begin incorporating as a British "Ltd".
 France abolished its minimum capital requirement for the SARL in 2003, and Germany created a form of GmbH without minimum capital in 2008.
 However, while the Second Company Law Directive is not amended, the rules remain in place for public companies.